saikiran-patro/SOFT_TECH_KIRAN/README.md

 <h2 style="color:blue">list of videos </h2>
 <ol>
+   <li style="color:orange">HUMAN FALL DETECTION SYSTEM</li>
+	<p>Hey guys!!
+what's up everybody .In this video I demonstrated the most innovative feature of Apple watch which is human Fall Detection through its a not that much accurate as apple watch since it's a prototype.<br/>

+<em>How it works??</em><br/>
+During the time of fall obviously as we all know their will be change in acceleration abruptly and also change in gyro values (vertical to horizontal) So based on these 2 parameters the sensor MPU6050 will sense the fall and trigger the message to the particular registered mobile number in IFTTT website .</p><br/>
+<p style="color:white"><strong><em>video link:</em></strong></p>
+<a href="https://www.youtube.com/watch?v=schAiYABB6k" target="blank_page" >click here</a>
    <li style="color:orange">Let's talk about image processing...Asus 12mp gcam vs 48mp redmi note 7 pro</li>
 	<p>Hey guys!<br/>In this video i gave a brief introduction to <a style="color:white; text-decoration:underline">IMAGE PROCESSING </a> which is a one of the important factor for taking better pictures unfortunately the brands are not focusing on devlopment of software rarther  they are just increasing the image sensor which actually used to take sharp images not quality images which depends on image processing.so in this video i compared some samples which are taken with a 48mp CMOS sensor vs 12mp CMOS sensor (google camera).</p>
 	<p style="color:white"><strong><em>video link:</em></strong></p>